odrevet/music-box-tune-tracker/readme.md

 # Thanks

-Thanks to [FredMurphy](https://github.com/FredMurphy) to have created and shared "Fred Record Player" source code, it was of a great help, notably to implement the export to scad feature.
+* [FredMurphy](https://github.com/FredMurphy) to have created and shared "Fred Record Player" source code, it was of a great help, notably to implement the export to scad feature.

 More informations on running Fred Record Player under linux are available in the [fred_record_player](fred_record_player.md) file

+* Writing functions by HarlanDMii http://www.thingiverse.com/thing:16193

+* and contributors